 By Kathee Mierzejewski

-Eggplant is one of the vegetables you can grow in your garden but is very sensitive to cold.
-When deciding to grow eggplants, remember that they are similar to peppers.
+Eggplant (Solanum melongena) is one of the vegetables you can grow in your garden but is very sensitive to cold.
+When deciding to grow eggplants, remember that they are similar to peppers and tomatoes.
+In fact, they’re in the same family.
 They should be planted after the chance of any sort of frost.
-Otherwise, growing eggplant will be impossible as the frost destroys them.
+Otherwise, growing eggplant will be impossible, as the frost destroys them.

 How to Plant Eggplant